 So is something new on the cards again for next season?
 I think probably; and that’s mainly because there are so many excellent places that I haven’t yet tried.
 However, I’m reminded of the format that I’ve been using over the last few seasons, that has worked quite nicely: a week away towards the end of January and then a two week trip sometime in March.
 This means two destinations, the first of which provides a good opportunity to go back to somewhere I really like.

 Avoriaz, with more snow?
 Switzerland with SnowMotions: visiting different resorts each day for a week of backcountry riding?
 Or Chamonix?
 I’d definitely like to revisit Chamonix with more backcountry in mind, and a budget for guided-days.

 And what about somewhere new?
 Canada: Fernie, Big White, Whistler.
 Colorado?
-What about Japan?
-Inghams have 2007/2008 early bird holidays in Japan on their site right now.
+What about Japan (powder heaven)?
 And then there is Alaska.
 A friend has discussed plans to set up a 10 day trip to Alaska next year, which will include heli-boarding days, hiking, and snowmobile days.
 Expensive no doubt but it has the potential to be amazing.

 There’s a lot to think about, but no doubt I’ll enjoy considering the different possibilities…

 In the meantime, I’ve been considering what to do with old snowboards.
 It’s well worth a read!